Disclaimer: Harry Potter and such belong to the lovely Rowling.

 It was a step; a baby step.

 But it would do for now.

 The bar was a smashing success.
 Harry grinned happily as she sent the next instructions for the brothel to a very eager Marwyn.
 Her grin managed to last her throughout the entire Halloween feast—which she had to skip to mail Marwyn—but had slipped when she found the troll.

-A portrait had been kind enough to warn her of the thing so she was on the way to the tower when she stumbled across the stupid thing.
+A portrait had been kind enough to warn her of the thing, so she was on the way to the tower when she stumbled across the stupid beast.

 She glared at it.
-She was going to be the next Dark Lord—whatever that title even meant!
-No one ever talked about 'You-Know-Who'—and she was certainly not going to let some slow mountain troll in her way.
+She was going to be the next Dark Lord—whatever that title even meant!—and she was certainly not going to let some slow mountain troll in her way.
 Besides, it wasn't even a water troll.
-It was just incredibly strong and incredibly stupid.
+It was just incredibly strong, and incredibly stupid.

 The troll noticed her and gave a disgusting grin.

 She held up her wand.
 How embarrassing would it be if Moratorium were taken down by a mere troll?
 Immensely!